-Tree is small – up to 2m high and occasionally 6m high and it is often a multi stemmed, much-branched shrub.
+Tree is small – up to 2m and occasionally 6m high.
+It is often a multi stemmed, much-branched shrub.
 The Bark is pale brown to grey and smooth.
 Raised, greyish white lenticels (usually raised corky oval or elongated areas on the plant that allow the interchange of gases with the environment) occur on branchlets.
 Pinkish green rosette like Galls with overlapping, sharply pointed scales may be present on the branches.

 Leaves are simple (have a single blade which may have incisions that are not deep enough to divide the blade into leaflets), narrowly elliptic and usually up to 5 x 1,5cm.
 The plant is deciduous.
 The leaves may also be shed in very dry or cold conditions, otherwise they fall in spring.
 Blade.
 On the lighter, lower surface, the Midrib protrudes but the net veins are clearly visible in both sides.
 The Margin is wavy with sharp, fine serrations.
 The upper surface is a darker green colour and may be shiny.
 The closely spaced Lateral Veins are visible.
 They Apex and Base are narrowly tapering to rounded.
 The new leaves are a shiny, coppery red.
 The Petiole (leaf stalk) is very short.
 Stipules (basal appendage of the petiole) are present between the petioles.

 Flowers are bisexual, actinomorphic (regular, symmetrical.
-Perianth, the calyx and corolla, can be divided into 3 or more identical sectors).
-They are usually solitary but also may be in pairs – on small leafless side shoots.
+The Perianth, the calyx and corolla, is divisible into 3 or more identical sectors).
+Flowers are usually solitary but also may be in pairs – on small leafless side shoots.
 They are yellow, scented and up to 2cm across.
 Bud scales / bracts are distichous (arranged alternatively in 2 opposite vertical rows) and shed early leaving transverse scales on twigs.
-The Calyx has 5 enlarged, brilliant red or tinged with orange, persistent and accrescent (increasing in size with age: like a calyx that continues to grow after the corolla has fallen) Sepals.
-These enlarge and turn red in fruit.
-In the Corolla there are 5 yellow, distinct (separate: not joined with parts in the same series) Petals which only survive a short while.
-There are up to 40 Stamens, which are hypogynous (borne on the same torus / receptacle, or under the ovary).
+The Calyx has 5 Sepals which are initially yellow until after pollination.
+They are persistent and become and accrescent (increasing in size with age: like a calyx that continues to grow after the corolla has fallen).
+As the fruit begins to form the colour of the sepals changes to a brilliant red or is tinged with orange.
+In the Corolla there are 5 yellow, distinct (separate: not joined with parts in the same series) Petals which only survive a short while before falling.
+There are up to 40 Stamens, which are hypogynous (borne on the same torus / receptacle or under the ovary).
 The Filaments are filiform (thread like).
-The Anthers have 2 theca (pollen sacs) and open by longitudinal slits.
+The Anthers have 2 theca (pollen sacs) and open by apical pores (photo 51).
 There are more than 4 Carpels (one of the foliar units of a compound pistil or ovary) attached to the raised receptacle.
-There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) and the superior (one that is free from the calyx or perianth) Ovary has 5 locules (compartments) – each one contains a singe ovule.
-It is borne on a substantially enlarged disc-like receptacle (is that expanded tip of the flower stalk from which the floral parts develop).
-The initially green, persistent Style becomes red and the Stigma splits into 5.
+A single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) is present and the superior (one that is free from the calyx or perianth) Ovary has 5 locules (compartments) – each one contains a single ovule.
+They are borne on a substantially enlarged disc-like receptacle (is that expanded tip of the flower stalk from which the floral parts develop).
+The initially green (photo 51), persistent Style becomes red (photo 197) and the Stigma splits into 5.
 (Sep-Nov).

-Fruit has up to 6 small separate fleshy small Drupes (fleshy, 1-seeded indehiscent fruits with each seed enclosed in a stony endocarp; stone fruit e.g. peach) and borne on the enlarged receptacle.
+The Fruit has 5 small separate fleshy Drupes (fleshy, 1-seeded indehiscent fruits with each seed enclosed in a stony endocarp; stone fruit e.g. peach) which are borne on the enlarged receptacle.
 They are initially green but change to yellow and finally black.
-Below this is the distinctively red Calyx.
-Seeds are small without endosperm (the starch and oil-containing tissue of many seeds; often referred to as the albumen) (Nov-Mar).
+Below this is the now distinctively red Calyx.
+The small Seeds lack endosperm (the starch and oil-containing tissue of many seeds; often referred to as the albumen) (Nov-Mar).

 Distribution & Ecology

-The tree can be found in Western Cape, Eastern Cape, KwaZulu-Natal, Mpumalanga and Limpopo.
+The Tree may occur in Western Cape, Eastern Cape, KwaZulu-Natal, Mpumalanga and Limpopo.
 It grows in forest margins, bushveld, grassland and even fynbos (a belt of natural shrubland or heathland in the winter rainfall area with the distinctive vegetation of the Western Cape).
 It is the larval food plant for the Karkloof Emperor (Charaxes karkloof) and Marieps Emperor (Charaxes marieps) butterflies.
-Butterflies and bees are attracted to the Flowers and birds eat the Fruit.
+The Flowers attract Butterflies and bees.
+Birds eat the Fruit.